 Read a previous post from this passage – “Put Down Your Stones”

 “And his disciples asked him, saying, Master, who did sin, this man, or his parents, that he was born blind?
 Jesus answered, Neither hath this man sinned, nor his parents: but that the works of God should be made manifest in him.”
 (John 9:2-3)

-For many years, we had a man who was born blind attending our church.
-He was a great guy, and though he was blind, he was also extremely gifted.
-He could play the piano and organ beautifully, and he also had literally hundreds of Bible passages committed to memory.
-When people saw this man, their attention may at first have been drawn to his blindness, but eventually they could not miss the fact that God was using him in an awesome way.
-This man’s life glorified the Lord greatly.
-God’s works were made manifest in his life.
+We have a man who was born blind attending our church.
+He is a great guy, and though he is blind, he is also extremely gifted by God.
+He can play the piano and organ beautifully, and he also has literally hundreds of Bible passages committed to memory.
+When people see this man, their attention may at first be drawn to his blindness, but eventually they cannot not miss the fact that God is using him in an awesome way.
+This man’s life glorifies the Lord greatly.
+God’s works are made manifest in his life.

 You and I can do the same thing in this imperfect and sometimes painful world that we live in.
 Don’t let the results of sin keep you from finding ways to manifest God’s grace and glory.
 We can glorify God and show the world his amazing and supernatural grace even through our times of suffering.

 Posted in Devotions by Phil Erickson with 1 comment.